PoisotLab/ms_metaweb_transfer/manuscript.md

 valid names.
 This step allows us to place each node of the mammalian European metaweb in the phylogeny.

 The destination problem to which we want to transfer knowledge is the trophic interactions between mammals in Canada.
-We obtained the list of extant species from the IUCN checklist, and selected the terrestrial and semi-aquatic species (this corresponds to the same selection that was applied by REF in the European metaweb).
+We obtained the list of extant species from the IUCN checklist, and selected the terrestrial and semi-aquatic species (this corresponds to the same selection that was applied by @Maiorano2020TetEu in the European metaweb).
 The IUCN names were, as previously, reconciled against GBIF to have an exact match to the taxonomy.

 The European metaweb had XXX species, and the Canadian species pool had YYY - of these, only 17 were shared, which highlights the need to rely